bbrustol/C-Mind/README.md

 To help me make the app, I used some of the most used libraries on the market nowadays, like Retrofit and Glide.

-For the layout, I decided to use different techniques for each activity/fragment/include.
-I included "Master Details" too, it's works on resolutions more than 900 width.
+For the layout, I decided to use different techniques for each activity/fragment/include tags.
+I included "Master Details" too, they work on resolutions of 900  width and over.

 To finish, I used unit tests to guarantee my coding and have fewer bugs and glitches.